nygeog/beh_public/meetings/readme.md

 ###Rio Das Pedras

+* Maps
+	* The root folder has each participants GPS traces (**134** maps - 1 map for RdP area, 1 for full feature envelope).
+	* The day folder has each participants GPS traces broken up by day (**580** maps - 1 map for RdP area, 1 for full feature envelope).
+	* **714** maps total

 * [Street audit progress on Fulcrum Map](http://beh-gis.github.io/projects/rdp/)
-* Using DateTime, adjust the GPX file timestamps to local Brazil time, have them in GMT currently.
+* Using DateTime, adjust the GPX file timestamps to local Brazil time (+3), have them in GMT currently.
 * add timestamp labels for hours
 * consider adding OpenStreetMap labels using Maplex or some coded label generation script.
 * add Day of week (Friday…) to dated map title?
+* scale bars for very tiny GPS trace extents?
 * rerun the export mxd scripts
 * Misc